A fine Scottish residence

 Blairquhan castle and the Hunter Blair family

 Beautifully integrated into the 200 acres of parkland that make up the estate, the unique gardens here at Blairquhan Castle are something to behold.
-They were originally laid out back in 1816 and much of the unique landscaping still remains to this day, most notably the unique walled garden.
+The gardens, originally laid out in 1816 retain much of their unique landscaping, most notably the unique walled garden.

 The rising ground to the south allowed the landscapers to create an unusual three-walled perimeter.
-The main wall has flues installed so that it could be heated to protect the precious fruit trees during the cold Scottish winters.
+Built in flues heat the walls because this protects the precious fruit trees during the cold Scottish winters.

 Blairquhan Castle – gorgeous grounds and gardens

 There is an arch of beautiful dripping yellow Laburnum.
 Beds of roses and cottage garden flowers bloom everywhere.
 Glorious Azaleas and rhododendrons bloom around the in the early summer.
 A tree trail in the grounds lets you identify huge old trees of many exotic types.
 The Dool tree is of special note and is close to the old servants quarters.
-It was apparently used to hang the transgressors as an example to others!
+Transgressors hang here as an example to others!

 An impressive avenue of 18th century lime trees creates a magnificent vista.
-Rented to local farmers the surrounding fields are dotted with sheep and cattle.
+Sheep and cattle dot the surrounding fields.
+Local farmers rent them.
 They keep the grass nice and short.